As of the date that I'm writing this post we have about 50 business days left to 2017. Are you on track to crush your company goals?

 Goals help us define what we're trying to accomplish.
 They define the target.
 Goals are the center of the bulls-eye.
 Once we know the goal, we can define the strategy of attaining the goal, which increases the likelihood of success.

 Without individual goals, we would wander aimlessly through life.
 We teach our kids to have goals, to "dream big".
 I want my children to live up to the true potential of what God created them to be.
-Goal help to give direction to our lives.
+Goals help to give direction to our lives.

 As important as goals are for us individually, I would say goals are exponentially more important for companies.